Nebo15/gen_task/README.md

 ## Picked solution description

-Each time job is started we spawn a "sentitel" GenServer process that stores job that needs to be processed, this job is later started under `Task.Supervisor` via `async_nolink/2` that allows to process job asynchronously without linking it to the caller process.

-To receive job status sentitel process leverages `Task.yield/1` function, that blocks current process until task completes (which saves reduction for sentinel process).
+Tasks is started under `Task.Supervisor` (via `async_nolink/2`) inside `GenTask` application.
+They are not linked to a caller process which allows to persist state without risking that caller pid will be terminated along with task itself, so further processing is possible when error occurs.
+Task result is received via `Task.yield/1` function.

+Tasks are started with a `:temporary` restart strategy (never restart), to protect supervisor from exits.

+The package itself provides two ways to handle asynchronous jobs:

+  1. Runner functions `GenTask.start_task/1` and `GenTask.start_task/3` to start function under unlinked supervisioned process and yield for task result.

+  2. `GenTask` behaviour that is based on GenServer that will start task (from `run/1` callback) processing after it's start and deliver status into `handle_result/3` callbacks.

 ## Installation and usage

-It's [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+It's [available in Hex](https://hex.pm/packages/gen_task), the package can be installed as:

   1. Add `gen_task` to your list of dependencies in `mix.exs`: